 - You are or might be pregnant.

-- You are breast-feeding.
+- You are breastfeeding.
 The radioactive tracer used in this test can get into your breast milk.
-Do not breast-feed your baby for 2 days after this test.
-During this time, you can give your baby breast milk you stored before the test, or you can give formula.
-Discard the breast milk you pump for 2 days after the test.
+Do not breastfeed your baby for 2 days after this test.
+During this time, you can give your baby breast milk you stored before the test.
+Or you can give formula.
+Throw away the breast milk you pump for 2 days after the test.

 Do not eat or drink for 4 to 12 hours before a gallbladder scan.
-Your doctor will tell you how long depending on what the test is being done for.
+Your doctor will tell you how long you should not eat or drink.
+This depends on what the test is being done for.

 You may be asked to sign a consent form before the test.

 Talk to your doctor if you have any concerns about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).

 You will need to take off any jewelry that might affect the scan.
 You may need to take off all or most of your clothes.
 This depends on which part of your body is being examined.
 You may be allowed to keep on your underwear if it does not affect the test.
 You will be given a cloth or paper covering to use during the test.

 The site on your arm where the radioactive tracer goes in will be cleaned.
 A small amount of the tracer is then injected.